PapitaConPure/muXica/README.md

 I'll eventually explain this better than in that one txt

 ## Features
-* Easier sound instance and audio group manipulation
+* Easier audio group and granular sound instance manipulation
+* Some degree of basic, deserved consistency for audio function names and parameter orders
 * Easy crossfading from instance to asset, group to asset, etc
+* Synced or unsynced crossfades
-* Sound tags to categorize your sounds
+* Sound tags to further categorize your sounds
 * Programmatical audio cues and music time functions
-* Synced or unsynced crossfades

 ## To Do
 * Support for GM audio emitters and effects